Failpfailp/BOT-MUSIC-/README.md

 ### License

-- I Will Get Your Ass If You Ever Say **This Is Your Bot Or Smth**
+- I Will Get Your Ass If You Ever Say **This Is My Bot & Coded By Me Or Smth**

-- If You Don't Say That Then Its Okay, You Can Use It (Please Give Credit If YOu Can) :D
+- If You Don't Say That Then Its Okay, You Can Use It (Please Give Credit If You Can) :D

 - Mit License